Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 Those matter.
 But fertilisation is not the same as stabilisation.

-For pregnancy to continue, several biological processes must unfold in sequence — and they must be supported within the maternal body.
+For pregnancy to continue, several biological processes must now unfold in sequence — and they must be supported within the maternal body.

 What Embryo Implantation Actually Requires